 If it is necessary to move the refrigerator through narrow doorways, follow these steps to remove the doors.

-IMPORTANT: Before you begin, turn freezer temperature control to OFF and remove electrical power cord from wall outlet.
+IMPORTANT: Before you begin, remove electrical power cord from wall outlet.
 Remove any food from door shelves.

 - 1. Disconnect electrical supply.

 - 2. Open both doors, then remove toe grille.

 - 3. Close doors.

 To Remove Refrigerator Door: